 8. Does the Home Have a Garbage Disposal?

 Many people are unaware of the impact their garbage disposal can have on their septic tank system.
-In truth, garbage disposals put extra strain on your plumbing and can cause long-term damage to septic tanks if not properly managed.
+In truth, garbage disposals put extra strain on your plumbing and can cause long-term damage to septic tanks if not adequately managed.

 The main issue is that while grinding up food scraps in disposal may make them easier to flush away, they still require additional processing by the helpful bacteria in the septic system before they are fully broken down.
 This means that too much food going into the tank can overwhelm the natural filtration process, leading to clogs and backups.